SimpleMobileTools/Simple-Calendar/README.md

 A simple calendar with events and a customizable widget.

-A calendar without any other calendar integration.
-You can easily create recurring events and setup reminders, it can also display week numbers if needed.
+An offline calendar without any other calendar integration.
+You can easily create recurring events and setup reminders, it can also display week numbers.

 Contains a resizable 4x4 widget where you can customize the color of the text, as well as the alpha and the color of the background.
-To open the app from the widget press the month label.

 Contains no ads or unnecessary permissions.
 It is fully opensource, provides a Dark theme too.